 Fans of tulips — which are originally from Turkey, not Holland — will be pleased to know that the International Tulip Festival is held in April with millions of tulips in bloom throughout the city.

-MAR-MAY: This is the ideal time to visit Istanbul for the reasons outlined above.
+MAR-MAY: This is the best time to visit Istanbul.
 The weather is relatively mild and dry and the city will be awash with color.
 The next time we visit Istanbul, it will definitely be in April to take part in the tulip festival.

 JUNE-AUG: Apart from being the busiest time of the year, June till August can get pretty hot and humid — up to 28°C/82°F. Lines are at their longest and prices at their peak during this time.